-- 1 Motor's AC cable (1)
+- 1 Motor's AC cable (motorized awning) - 2 blocking stoppers (with 4 screw, 4 washers and 4 caps)

-- 2 small brackets (2)

-- 2 blocking stoppers

-- 2 allen screws, wrapped with the blocking stoppers (3)

-- 14 Lag bolts (4)
+- 14 Lag bolts

-- 14 masonry bolts (4)
+- 14 masonry bolts

 - 14 washers

-- 2 plastic end caps (5)
+- 2 plastic end caps

-- 1 Installation users manual (6)
+- 1 Installation users manual

-- 1 Remote control (if awning is motorized) (7 and 8)
+- 1 Remote control (if awning is motorized)

+- 16' +

-1 central support (with 2 bolts and nuts, 1 plastic sleeve, 4 small plastic caps, 1 plate and 1 hook).
+- 1 central support (with 2 bolts and nuts, 1 plastic sleeve, 4 small plastic caps, 1 plate and 1 hook).

-4. Overview and anchors
+4. Overview and brackets

 In this section, we will be examining the installation procedure.
-Installation of the anchors can be done by one person, but you will need at least one other person to install the awning onto it's anchors.
-The installation of the anchors is the crucial portion of work that requires the most time and attention to details.
+Installation of the brackets can be done by one person, but you will need at least one other person to install the awning onto it's brackets.
+The installation of the brackets is the crucial portion of work that requires the most time and attention to details.

-We suggest that you refer to the installation video for a better comprehension of the installation procedure, here is the link:
+We suggest that you refer to the installation video for a better comprehension of the installation procedure, here is the link: https://youtu.be/7VSj0xV135s

-https://youtu.be/7VSj0xV135s

 4.1.
-Siding walls made of wood, vinyl or aluminum
+Siding walls made of wood , vinyl or aluminum

 For all buildings with wooden structures, and sidings that cannot support awnings, wooden screws must be inserted into thrusts or studs from the house.
-In this case, the long anchors should be used to spread the load.
-If you do not have the space available for the long anchors and you then choose to use the smaller ones, you must have at least 4 lag bolts per anchor secured into structural parts of the building.
+The long brackets provided will spread the load.
+If you do not have the space available for long brackets and you need smaller ones, you must call us to request the smaller ones. (see phone numbers at the end of the manual)